knative-extensions/eventing-kafka-broker/docs/channel/README.md

 ## Migration

+> [!NOTE]
+> Consolidated and Distributed KafkaChannel are not supported anymore, please migrate to the new implementation.
 ### Breaking changes from consolidated channel

 There are a few breaking changes however automated migration is possible for migrations from the consolidated channel